Why do cat bites get infected so easily?

 What immediate action should I take if bitten by a cat?

-The wound should immediately be washed under running water.
-Avoid scrubbing the wounds vigorously, or using strong disinfectants or other chemicals, since this may harm tissue and delay wound healing.
-You may clean the wound with a mild salt solution, made by mixing 1 teaspoon (5 mls) of table salt in 2 cups (500 mls) of water.
+Immediately wash the wound under running water for at least 5 minutes.
+Avoid scrubbing the wound vigorously, or using strong disinfectants or other chemicals, since this may harm tissue and delay wound healing.
+You may clean the wound with a mild soap solution or a mild salt solution (mix 1 teaspoon table salt in 2 cups of water).
 Control bleeding by applying direct pressure to the wound using an absorbent dressing or bandage.

 You should see a physician as soon as possible.
 Most cat bite wounds are small punctures that drive pathogenic bacteria deep into the skin.
-Left untreated, a serious infection can develop within twenty-four to forty-eight hours.
+Left untreated, a serious infection can develop within 24 to 48 hours.

 Do I really need to see a doctor?

-Yes.
-It is advisable to see a physician as soon as possible in order to have the injury properly treated.
-Your doctor will likely prescribe antibiotics in order to reduce the risk of infection developing at the site of the bite or elsewhere in the body.
-Some wounds may need to be sutured ("stitched") while others will be left open to heal.
+Yes, it is advisable to see a physician as soon as possible to properly treat the injury.
+Your doctor will likely prescribe antibiotic ointment and possibly oral antibiotics, to reduce the risk of infection developing at the site of the bite or elsewhere in the body.
+Some wounds may need to be sutured (stitched) while others will be left open to heal.
 A tetanus booster may also be recommended.

 Depending on the severity of the bite and the circumstances surrounding the bite, your doctor may also recommend that you receive a rabies prophylaxis treatment.

-What will happen to the cat in this case?
+What will happen to the cat that bit me?

-In many jurisdictions, your physician will be required to file a report to the local department of health.
-If the cat's rabies vaccine status is known and is current, the cat will usually be placed under a short quarantine, ranging from 10-14 days.
-If the cat's rabies vaccination has lapsed, the quarantine will last longer.
+In many jurisdictions, your physician will be required to file a report with the local department of health.
+If the cat's rabies vaccine status is known and is current, the cat will usually be placed under a short quarantine, ranging from 10 to 14 days.
+If the cat's rabies vaccination has lapsed, the quarantine may last longer.